 Follow up with your child's therapist or healthcare provider as directed:

-Your child may be seen in a clinic or his healthcare provider's office.
+Your child may be seen in a clinic or his or her healthcare provider's office.
 You and family members may have meetings with your child's therapist or healthcare provider.
 Write down your questions so you remember to ask them during your visits.

 For support and more information: